WSVA: Early years

 WSVA signed on the air on June 9, 1935.
 It was the first radio station to broadcast in Virginia's Shenandoah Valley.
 The station was owned by Frederick L. Allman and the original power was only 500 watts.
-Although it appears that the WSVA call sign stands for Shenandoah Vlley, it actually stands for "We Serve Virginia Agriculture".
+Although it appears that the WSVA call sign stands for Shenandoah Valley, it actually stands for "We Serve Virginia Agriculture".
 The station was an affiliate of the NBC Red Network, carrying its dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 Locally, it offered news, agricultural programs, music and talk.

 In 1946, it added the Shenandoah Valley's first FM station, WSVA-FM (now WQPO).
 In 1953, it put Channel 3 on the air, WSVA-TV (now WHSV-TV).
 Because 550 AM was an NBC Radio affiliate, WSVA-TV mostly carried NBC television shows, but it also broadcast some programs from CBS, ABC and the Dumont Television Network.
 Allman sold his stations to a partnership of Transcontinent Television and former NBC executive Hamilton Shea in 1956, earning a significant return on his investment of 21 years earlier.